Simulating Hard Attention Using Soft Attention: Introduction

-Any task where the change in the final output must be more than $\Theta(1/n)$ cannot be solved by a $\SMAT$ under the above assumptions.
-The solutions that we are aware of each drop one assumption: \begin{enumerate} \item[\ref{item:softmax}] Temperature scaling, in which attention scores are scaled by a function of $n$ before the softmax \citep{chiang-cholak-2022-overcoming}. \item[\ref{item:uniform}] Rounding, used by \citet{sanford2024transformersparallelcomputationlogarithmic} to correct approximation errors.
+The solutions that we are aware of each circumvent Hahn's lemma by dropping one of the above assumptions: \begin{enumerate} \item[\ref{item:softmax}] Temperature scaling, in which attention scores are scaled by a function of $n$ before the softmax. \Citet{chiang-cholak-2022-overcoming} and \citet{nakanishi2025scalablesoftmaxsuperiorattention} both experiment with $O(1/\log n)$ temperature and find that it can improve length generalization. \item[\ref{item:uniform}] Rounding, used by \citet{sanford2024transformersparallelcomputationlogarithmic} to correct approximation errors.
 They round to $\Theta(\log n)$ bits, which requires a feedforward network with depth or width depending on $n$ (\cref{lemma-relu-mlp-rounding}), for a construction that is general, but not parameter-uniform.
-Similarly, \citet{li-etal-2024-empowers} round to constant precision, but the embedding size depends on $n$. \item[\ref{item:lipschitz}] Layer normalization, as originally defined \citep{ba2016layernormalization}, is not Lipschitz-continuous, and can be used to increase sensitivity \citep{chiang-cholak-2022-overcoming,yao2023selfattentionnetworksprocessbounded,merrill2024illusionstatestatespacemodels,yang2024counting}. \item[\ref{item:bounded}] Unbounded position encodings, whose norm may grow as a function of $n$. \end{enumerate}
+Similarly, \citet{li-etal-2024-empowers} round to constant precision, but the embedding size depends on $n$. \item[\ref{item:lipschitz}] Layer normalization, as originally defined \citep{ba2016layernormalization}, is not Lipschitz-continuous, and can be used to increase sensitivity \citep{chiang-cholak-2022-overcoming,yao2023selfattentionnetworksprocessbounded,merrill2024illusionstatestatespacemodels,yang2024counting}. \item[\ref{item:bounded}] Unbounded position embeddings, whose norm may grow as a function of $n$. \end{enumerate}

-Here, we consider general and parameter-uniform simulations of hard attention by soft attention, using unbounded position encodings and temperature scaling (methods \labelcref{item:softmax,item:bounded} above).
+Here, we consider general and parameter-uniform simulations of hard attention by soft attention, using unbounded position embeddings or temperature scaling (methods \labelcref{item:softmax,item:bounded} above).
 Our results are summarized in \cref{fig:results}.

-Our first set of results (\cref{sec:soft-attention-LTLCmon}) concerns several variants of linear temporal logic ($\LTL$) whose formulas have previously been shown to be computable using $\UHAT$s or $\AHAT$s.
-We show how this can be done using $\SMAT$s, using either unbounded PEs or temperature scaling.

-Our second result (\cref{sec:uuhat_to_smat_temp}) concerns average-hard attention.
-Although the question of whether there is a general way to simulate $\AHAT$s using soft attention remains open, we define a restriction of average-hard attention, the \emph{uniform--tieless property}, in which every attention layer is either uniform or has only a single position with the maximum attention score.
-We prove that this property allows simulation using temperature scaled soft attention, with a temperature not much lower than the smallest gap between the maximum attention score and the next largest score.
-In the literature on transformer expressivity, most constructions of $\AHAT$s are uniform--tieless or can easily be made so (see \cref{sec:applications}).
-This includes all the constructions mentioned above, except the \prob{Parity} construction of \citet{chiang-cholak-2022-overcoming}.